ahise991/api-specs/docs/data-layer-api.md

 <td valign="top"><a href="#boolean">Boolean</a>!</td>
 <td>

-Indicates if a data layer(bodl) object is enabled for all storefronts.
+Indicates whether a data layer (BODL) object is enabled for all storefronts.

 </td>
 </tr>